natallzl/data310/Project3.md

 Map of Zambia:

-Provinces:
+Provinces: 10 (Central, Copperbelt, Eastern, Luapula, Lusaka, Muchinga, Northern, North-Western, Southern, Western)

-Districts: 117 (72 as of 2011, and 72 in this dataset)
+Districts: 117 as of 2018 (*NOTE:* 72 districts in 2011 and 72 in this dataset; more districts created since 2011)

 Total population (2019): 17,964,587